azhirnov/cpu-gpu-arch/gpu/Adreno_PC.md

 ## Notes

+**Cluster** - A group of hardware registers, often with multiple copies to allow pipelining.
+There is an M:N relationship between hardware blocks that do work and the clusters of registers for the state that hardware blocks use.<br/>
 **CCU** - Color Cache Unit.
 Separate cache used by 2D blits and sysmem render target access (and also for resolves to system memory when in **GMEM** mode).<br/>
 **CMP** - Compression and Decompression?<br/>
 **DMA** - Direct memory access.<br/>